Culture of Mumbai: Colonial

-Mumbai has housing structures known as Chawl ('chaali' in Marathi).
+Mumbai has housing structures known as Chawl ('chaal' in Marathi).
 These are the remnants of the once booming cotton mills which provided job opportunities and led to migration of people to Mumbai.
 Chawls still occupy a large portion of the Mumbai residential area.

 Post Colonial

 Modern buildings and skyscrapers dominate the skyline.

 Cinema

 Mumbai is the birthplace of Indian cinema with the oldest film shot in the country in 1896 in the Kala Ghoda area.
 Many cinemas, including an IMAX dome theatre, catering to mainstream Marathi, Bollywood and Hollywood films dot the city.
 The city contains some old movie theatres like the Plaza, New Empire Cinema (Mumbai) and New Excelsior.
 Due to taxation policies of the State Government, it has become more profitable to operate Multiplexes and so many movie theatres are making way for other developments or interior overhauls.
 An example of this is Sterling Theatre at Chhatrapati Shivaji Terminus.
 INOX's 11 screen Megaplex at Inorbit Mall is Mumbai's biggest multiplex.

 The city is also home to film studios.
 These include Film City in Goregaon, and Raj Kapoor's R.K.
-Studios in Chembur, Filmistan, Shashadhar Mukherjee's Filmalaya and V Shantaram's Rajkamal Studio.
+Studios in Chembur, Filmistan, Sashadhar Mukherjee's Filmalaya and V. Shantaram's Rajkamal Kalamandir.